ChrisWhealy/Cordova-Create/README.md

         <access origin="*" />
     </widget>

-The root element is always called `<widget>` and contains all the configurable properties for this project.
+Within the `config.xml` file, the root element is always called `<widget>` and contains all the OS independent properties for this project.
 If you want to add or update the XML elements within the `<widget>` element, then these values must be defined in either the global or local configuration files.

-As with the list of plugins, any values found in your local configuration file will be **added** to the values (if any) found in the global configuration file.
+As with the list of plugins, any values found in your local configuration file will be **added** to the zero or more values found in the global configuration file.

 The following configuration properties must be defined:

-1. Setting `adjustConfigXml` to `true` instructs `cva-create` to adjust `config.xml` using the values found in the array `configXmlWidget`.
+1. Setting `adjustConfigXml` to `true` instructs `cva-create` to adjust the `config.xml` file using the values found in the array `configXmlWidget`.
    Setting `adjustConfigXml` to `false` means that the default `config.xml` generated by Cordova will not be altered, even if values have been specified in the array `configXmlWidget`.
 2. In order to add or update the XML elements within the `<widget>` element, one or more JSON objects must be added to the array `configXmlWidget`.
 3. Each JSON object must have exactly the following properties - even if you do not intend to add any values to these properties:

     `{
       "elementName" : "",
       "attributes"  : {},
       "content"     : []
     }`

 <a name="header10_1"></a>
 ###XML Element: No Attributes And A Simple String As Content
-If you wish to add an XML element that does not use attributes, and contains only a string value as its content, then add the following object as an element in the `configXmlWidget` array.
+If you wish to add an XML element that does not use attributes and contains only a string value as its content, then add the following object as an element in the `configXmlWidget` array.

 The `<description>` element is a good example: